 Even more off-putting was one of the employees’ behavior.
 As he showed me the room, he touched me.
 Not in a compromising spot.
 But still, it felt creepy that a young dude touched my bare arm twice – for no apparent reason.
 Even though I told him to never do that again, from that moment on, the place gave me the creeps – which is a shame since it’s really beautiful.

 However, here is a map that will help you book suitable accommodation on the Gilis*:

 There are loads of restaurants and warungs on the islands where you can feast on local specialties for very little money.

 On Trawangan, there is a daily night market across from the pier starting at 6 p. m.
 There you can eat well and quite cheaply.

 They have a large selection of specialties, for example, fresh fish, seafood, and all kinds of satay.

 The food at the hotels is a bit more expensive.
 However even at one of the beach restaurants, you hardly ever pay more than the equivalent of 6 US$ – and I’m talking about a complete meal!

 What to See

 I’m an avid solo-travelling woman.
-Solo-travel doesn’t equal solitude, hence, I love to join organized tours here and there.
-Since this is not that easy in Bali and Lombok, here are some valid options of how to get to see what these magical islands have to offer in a safe and easy way*:
+Solo travel doesn’t equal solitude, hence, I love to join organized tours here and there.
+Since this is not that easy in Bali and Lombok, here are some valid options for how to get to see what these magical islands have to offer in a safe and easy way*: